 Potato flour or potato starch

-Psyllium hus /powder
+Psyllium husk /powder

-Quinoa flour, puffed, flakes, grain
+Quinoa: flour, puffed, flakes, grain

-Rice, rice flour, rice bran, rice flakes, puffed rice
+Rice (white or brown), rice flour, rice bran, rice flakes, puffed rice

 Sago